Kaldx5/Algorithm-Analysis-Github/README.md

 - Efficiency Challenge: Analyze an existing algorithm and aim to reduce its running time by 15%.

-I will take on of them only.
+I will take one of them only.

 ## Feedback

- I will ask my prof guidnes from time to time.
+ I will ask my professor guides from time to time.

  If you have any feedback, please let me know.